radareorg/radare2-book/basic_commands/mapping_files.md

 ## Mapping Files

-Radare IO system allows to map contents of files into the same IO space used to contain loaded binary.
+Radare IO system allows you to map contents of files into the same IO space used to contain loaded binary.
 New contents can be placed at random offsets.
-This is useful to open multiple files in a single view or to 'emulate' a static environment similar to what you would have using a debugger where the program and all its libraries are loaded in memory and can be accessed.
+This lets you create a static environment which emulate the view you would have when using a debugger, where the program and all its libraries are loaded in memory and can be accessed.

 Using the `S` (sections) command you can define base address for each library to be loaded.